-The problem of late payments is one that affects most businesses, especially in the current economic and post-Covid climate.
+The problem of late payments is one which affects most businesses, especially in the current economic and post-Covid climate.
 The longer the wait to receive payments, the longer it takes the business to pay its suppliers, resulting in a vicious circle of late payments and crippling debts.
 There are a number of pre-emptive steps which can be taken to prevent late payers turning into bad debts:

 - Exercise caution when issuing Credit and know your customer.
 Credit check all new significant customers, verify any information provided and obtain references if needs be.